 We acknowledge the rights of the proprietors of the trademarks mentioned in this manual.

 All brand names and software and hardware product names are subject to trademark and/or patent protection.

-Quoting of brand and product names is for information purposes only and does not represent trademark misuse.
+Quoting of brand and product names is for information purposes only and does not represent trademark and/or patent misuse.